afr114/tic-tac-toe-js/README.md

 Next Steps:

-_1) Add a computer opponent._
+1) Add a computer opponent.

-_2) Add a Service Worker to allow gameplay when not connected to network._
+2) Add a Service Worker to allow gameplay when not connected to network.

 ## Setup